Aarvis/spaces-datajam2023/README.md

 ```bash
 npm i
 ```

 Incase of npm i error or dependency issues due to graphql version conflicts

-delete the node_modules in /dataJam-2023/js/server, extract node_modules.zip in /dataJam-2023/js/server/node_modules.zip and paste the node_modules folder in this /dataJam-2023/js/server/ location.
-That should resolve the issue
+delete the node_modules in /dataJam-2023/js/server, extract node_modules.zip in /dataJam-2023/js/server/node_modules.zip and paste the node_modules folder in this /dataJam-2023/js/server/ .That should resolve the issue